 - heavy bleeding during or in between periods

-The most widely accepted theory is retrograde menstruation.
+One theory is retrograde menstruation.
 During menstrual periods, blood flows backward through the fallopian tubes and into the pelvis instead of out of the body.
 Those cells then implant in the intestine.

 Other possible causes include: